vytenisu/js-compressor/README.md

 - AST is used to extract body of large functions
 - Bodies of large functions are put into closures and wrapped using _eval_.

 Current method of selecting which functions to transform by their code size is not optimal because well-written projects may only have small well-decoupled methods.
 However, this method is fit for some projects and allows to verify the concept.
-Algorithm has place for improvement.
+Algorithm is in POC state and has a lot of place for improvement.

 ## Installation